Interested in making your own tempeh? You should be! Homemade tempeh is the best tempeh! This guide will teach you how to make tempeh, step by step.

 Here's what you'll need to make your tempeh:

-Once you’ve made a batch of tempeh, you can make your own starter as well.
-I’ll talk about that a bit below!
+- Tempeh starter.
+You'll probably need to buy this ingredient online.
+Here is a link to the one that I use.
+Once you've made a batch of tempeh, you can make your own starter as well.
+I'll talk about that a bit below!

 Measure out 2 cups of soybeans.
 Place them in a large pot and cover them with water.
 Make sure there's plenty of room in the pot and that the water comes up at least twice as high as the beans — they'll expand a lot as they soak.